confluentinc/ksqldb-recipes/docs/cybersecurity/firewall-splunk/index.md

 ### Write the data out

-After processing the data, send it to Splunk.
+After processing the data, send the more targeted set of events to Splunk for indexing.

 ```json
 --8<-- "docs/cybersecurity/firewall-splunk/sink.json"